tetigi/gnome-chompski/README.md

 cargo run
 ```

+### Chatting with the bot

+Gnome Chompski only chats with people 1:1 - he will cowardly refuse to talk in a non-private channel.

 ## Commands

 Gnome Chompski understands all kinds of useful commands.
 The place to start is with a `chat!` invocation: